kubernetes/kubernetes/examples/celery-rabbitmq/README.md

     return x + y
 ```

 Assuming you're already familiar with how Celery works, everything here should be familiar, except perhaps the part `os.environ.get('RABBITMQ_SERVICE_SERVICE_HOST')`.
 This environment variable contains the IP address of the RabbitMQ service we created in step 1.
-Kubernetes automatically provides this environment variable to all containers which have the same app label as that defined in the RabbitMQ service (in this case "taskQueue").
+LMKTFY automatically provides this environment variable to all containers which have the same app label as that defined in the RabbitMQ service (in this case "taskQueue").
 In the Python code above, this has the effect of automatically filling in the broker address when the pod is started.

 The second python script (run\_tasks.py) periodically executes the `add()` task every 5 seconds with a couple of random numbers.